Fedi-abd/sast/README.md

 the scanners as a reasoning layer, giving you a unified view of findings across tools.

-**Tech stack:** Django 6, PostgreSQL 16, Bootstrap 5, Semgrep, SonarQube.
+**Tech stack:** Django 6 + Django REST Framework, PostgreSQL 16, a Vue 3
++ Vite single-page app (Django templates stay on as a debug fallback), django-q2 for async scans, WeasyPrint for PDF reports, Semgrep, SonarQube.

 ---